babarrett/g80-9009/breakoutbox-decoded.md

     1 ground
     2 Goes to HOST-SYSTEM male
     3 Goes to HOST-SYSTEM male
     4, 5, 6 are grounded.
-    7 Goes to HOST-SYSTEM male.
+Go to Kbd "HOST" connector and HOST-SYSTEM 7 Goes to HOST-SYSTEM male.
     8 is N/C
     9 ground
     10 Goes to HOST-SYSTEM male
     11 Goes to HOST-SYSTEM male
-    12, 13, 14 are +12V, and do to HOST-SYSTEM male
+    12, 13, 14 are +12V, and go to HOST-SYSTEM and KBD HOST
     15 grounded     Note: NOT connected to HOST-SYSTEM connector.
 ```

 Much is known, none is very interesting:
 ```
     Only 12V ever used on the board.
-(Well, +5V can come in from the Sun connector or the 5V regulator, but those are minor.)
+(Well, the 12V drives the +5V regulator for a little on-board and Mouse-IN power.
+5V can come in from the Sun connector.)
     None of the pins go anywhere else on the board.
-    Therefore, the ONLY known use for the host connector for our application is 12V power (and ground) to the kbd.
+    Therefore, the ONLY KNOWN use for the host connector for our application is 12V power (and ground) to the kbd.
 ```

 ### AK125-Desk-PC-Workstation

 TODO: Review, and double check all these.
+Indicate direction.

 Summary: This connector does almost all of the "heavy lifting" for keyboard
 functions.
 This connector goes to the "Desk PC/Wkst" connector on the kbd.
 Given